cwedwards9/company-management-system/README.md

     * Employee

 * Make sure that you have all of the correct configurations in your `config/connection.js` file
+    * You may need to change the host/user/password/port

-* Once you create a new piece of data, you must restart the server to be able to view the data:
+* IMPORTANT: Once you create a new piece of data, you must restart the server to be able to use that data when creating new data in other tables:
     * Type `ctrl + c`
     * Then `node app` again